emilyantosch/shc_pr3_vl/databases/slides_9/main.typ

 #outline(depth: 1)

 = Introduction
 == Where are we right now?
 #slide[
   - Last time, we looked at the basics of subqueries and views
   - Today, we'll be discussing
-    - how we can expand our knowledge of views,
+    - how we can use transactions to increase the safety of our data manipulation statements,
-    - how we can use transactions to increase the safety of our data manipulation statements
+    - how transactions are executed and
-    - how transactions are executed.
+    - what triggers are and how we can use them.
 ]

 #slide[